ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-3-arrays-with-foreach.rst

       public static void main(String[] args)
       {
-         StudentArray roster = new StudentArray(3);
+         // Create an object of this class and pass in size 3 StudentArray roster = new StudentArray(3);
-         roster.add(0, new Student("Skyler", "skyler@sky.com", 123456));
+         // Add new Student objects at indices 0-2 roster.add(0, new Student("Skyler", "skyler@sky.com", 123456));
          roster.add(1, new Student("Ayanna", "ayanna@gmail.com", 789012));
          roster.add(2, new Student("Dakota", "dak@gmail.com", 112233));